-Management regularly assesses controls and did so most recently for our financial reporting as of December 31, 2018.
+Management regularly assesses controls and did so most recently for our financial reporting as of December 31, 2019.
 This assessment was based on criteria for effective internal control over financial reporting described in the Internal Control Integrated Framework issued by the Committee of Sponsoring Organizations (COSO) of the Treadway Commission.
-Based on this assessment, management has concluded that our internal control over financial reporting was not effective as of December 31, 2018 due to the lack of segregation of duties resulting from our small size.
+Based on this assessment, management has concluded that our internal control over financial reporting was not effective as of December 31, 2019 due to the lack of segregation of duties resulting from our small size.
+In addition, due to the lack of segregation of duties and limited resources, the Company has a small accounting staff to prepare and review its financial statements.
+This issue has risen to a material weakness for the year ended December 31, 2019.